 Solo Chicken, in partnership with the Charlotte Street Arts Centre, collaborated on the EngAGEING Art Project from September 2017 to April 2018.
 The project brought together professional artists, youth from diverse cultural backgrounds and seniors to collaboratively create an original work that explored identity, inclusion and belonging.

 Beginning in 2012, Solo Chicken worked on a two-year long community arts celebration of the historic Fredericton neighbourhood of Rabbit-town, called the Animating Rabbit-town Project.
 Projects including free workshops, a Christmas concert, walking tour and the creation of a blog.

 From January to May 2016, The Charlotte Street Arts Centre and Solo Chicken Productions joined forces to launch the MOVING STORIES Project.
 MOVING STORIES was a five-month long project that offered the youth of Fredericton’s Doone Street community the opportunity to share their stories and voices through theatre and art.

-The Spirit Project in collaboration with L’Arche Fredericton, is a year-long series of creative workshops in visual art, improv, movement, music and film for adults with and without intellectual disabilities.
+The Spirit Project in collaboration with L’Arche Fredericton, is a year-long series of creative workshops in visual art, improv, movement, music and film for adults of ALL abilities.
 Running from April 2019 - April 2020, come join the ‘school of the heart’ where you will make new friends, foster your creative spirit and make know your gifts!